Your guide to embroidery stabilizers and backings

 The universal stabilizer.
-Use one layer underneath stretchy, knitted fabrics (e.g. polos and sportswear).
-Hoop with the garment or float the garment on top.
-Then trim the excess backing after stitching.
+Use one layer with medium to heavy stretch or knitted fabrics (e.g. polos and sportswear).
+Whenever possible, hoop with the garment or for difficult items baste the garment on top of the hooped stabilizer.
+Trim away the excess backing after stitching.
 Leaving about ¼ inch around the finished design.

-A soft cutaway ideal for lightweight, soft drape and opaque fabrics.
+A soft cutaway ideal for lightweight, soft drape and semi-transparent fabrics.
 Very stable, but almost invisible from the right side the fabric.
 Ideal for in-the-hoop projects and quilt blocks.
 Trim back close to the stitching on the underside of garments.
-Our pick for polo shirts.
+Our pick for light coloured polo shirts.

 Non-woven polyester, low-melt adhesive

 Same as the see-through cutaway but has a fusible low-melt-point resin that easily adheres to the fabric with a medium heat iron to prevent scorching.
 Best for particularly light weight, slippery types of fabric.

 Water-soluble non-woven PVA | 50gsm

 Supports stitches during embroidery, then completely dissolves in warm water.
 Ideal for lace, free-standing designs or sheer fabrics.
 The suggested hooped stabilizer to use when embroidering on toweling.
 Can be used without fabric for free standing designs..